Nursing Education Concentration

 - HED 772 Learning Theory & Practice for Classroom & Clinical Nursing Education (3)

-- HED 765 Advanced Topics in Nursing Education (3)
+- HED 773 Advanced Scientific Inquiry in Nursing Education (3)

-You will complete a practicum in an area of nursing education, nursing education administration, or nursing education leadership.
+You will complete a field experience in an area of nursing education, nursing education administration, or nursing education leadership focused on applications within higher education.